jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 (6) A special direction under subsection (2)—
   (a) must, along with an explanation of the effect of the special direction, be notified in the Gazette and published on an Internet site maintained by or on behalf of the Department; and
   (b) is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
-(7) This section is repealed immediately after the expiry of the 12-month period that starts on the date on which the Immigration (COVID-19 Response) Amendment Act 2020 comes into force.
+(7) This section is repealed at the close of 15 May 2023.

 ### 62 Form of visa
 (1) A visa is granted by being entered and retained in the records (whether electronic or physical) of the Department in a manner determined by the chief executive.